 Showering: You may shower on the second or third day following surgery.

 Discomfort: Discomfort is moderate.
 Pain medication will be prescribed by your surgeon, however, if you begin to have severe pains, contact your surgeon immediately.

 Recovery: Within a few days after surgery, you should be up and walking around.
 After a few days, bandages will be removed.
 You may be given a surgical bra that you should wear as directed by your surgeon.
 Approximately one week after surgery, sutures will be removed.
 For the next two or three weeks your breasts may be very sensitive to physical contact.
 Vigorous exercise as well as your normal activity can be resumed after several weeks.
 Routine mammograms should be continued after surgery.
 Let your technician know of your surgery to assure that you will receive a reliable reading.

 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However, most patients will enjoy their final results within one to three months.

 Breast augmentation surgery can help correct a loss of volume in the breasts through the use of breast implants.
-Breast augmentation surgery is performed by Dr. Brandon Mang, a board-certified plastic surgeon, in the Tampa area and he also serves patients in St. Petersburg.
+Breast augmentation surgery at Mang Plastic Surgery is performed by Dr. Brandon Mang, a board-certified plastic surgeon in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.
 Contact us to schedule a consultation with Dr. Mang today.